Ever found yourself nodding along in a meeting, only to realize later that you and your colleague were on completely different pages?

 (7) Misheard Instructions During a Virtual Call

-Scenario: In a hybrid team meeting, the manager gives verbal instructions for an upcoming project.
+Problem: In a hybrid team meeting, the manager gives verbal instructions for an upcoming project.
 Due to a poor internet connection for some remote team members, they mishear the details, resulting in incorrect project execution.

-Strategy: Record important virtual meetings and share the recordings afterward, allowing remote team members to review and clarify missed instructions.
+Solution: Record important virtual meetings and share the recordings afterward, allowing remote team members to review and clarify missed instructions.

 (8) Overlooking Remote Employee Input